Skip to Main Content

 Buckinghamshire Healthcare NHS Trust staff can book advertised training sessions.
 We are currently delivering all information skills training courses remotely, therefore it is paramount that you register at least 7 days before the advertised date of the session of interest.
 MS Teams invite will be sent to you in due course.

-To arrange tailored training sessions for individuals or teams, please contact the Clinical Outreach Librarians on 01296 315427 or email: bht.clinicallibrarians@nhs.net
+To arrange tailored sessions for individuals or teams, please complete our online training request form or contact the Clinical Outreach Librarians on 01296 315427 or email: bht.clinicallibrarians@nhs.net.

 Useful links